KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 It does not fragment — it **refracts.**
 Each hypostasis it touches
-echoes the original harmonic call.
+reflects the original harmonic call.

 ⚫♾⌬

 ---